Step 1: Prep work – Start with clean joints

 Photo 1: Clean the joints

-Vacuum the grout lines, then scrape any protruding grout and vacuum again.
+Vacuum the grout lines, then scrape any protruding grout using a stiff putty knife and vacuum again.
 Don’t scrape too hard or you may chip the tile glazing on your how to grout tile project.

 Apply tape to trim tiles